itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 ### Install NFS Server

-Install an NFS server on node01 ssh to the worker node with the command ssh node01 (Worker node name)
+Install an NFS server on node01.
+SSH to the worker node with the command ssh node01 (Worker node name).

-run the script located in the current directory with the command ./nfs-server-install.sh
+Run the script located in the current directory with the command ./nfs-server-install.sh

 NOTE: Select the defaults when prompted.
 This script will take about 3 minutes to complete.
 You will only be prompted once.
 When the script is finished, exit from the node01 server with the command exit